lukesteensen/simple_chat/README.md

 theirs.
 Users (including you) will keep a persistent color while they are in the channel, but this will be randomized if either of you refresh the page.

+## The Point

+This is obviously more of an interesting experiment in what's possible with a small amount of code than a robust user-facing solution.
+I wouldn't really consider it a "complete" anything without a lot more input validation and error checking.

+That being said, it's a neat little project that could come in handy as a cheap and easy throwaway chat for anyone who wants to run one.
+It also shows that it's not too hard to add these "advanced" realtime features to existing sites, leveraging new technologies to increase user engagement.